iNavFlight/inav/docs/development/How to test a pull request.md

 # Before you proceed
 - Read the comments on the pull request you want to test.
 It may provide useful context and information on known issues, required configuration changes or what branch of the inav-configurator is required.
+- Make sure the pull request has passed all checks, otherwise you may not have pre-compiled firmware images.
-- Make a diff all backup of your existing INAV configuration
+- Make a diff all backup of your existing INAV configuration.
-- Take notes of what INAV target you are using
+- Take notes of what INAV target you are using.
 - You will need a recent version of INAV Configurator from master, or even a specific branch.
 If you don't need a specific branch, [inav-configurator-next](http://seyrsnys.myzen.co.uk/inav-configurator-next/) usually has recent unofficial pre-built versions of INAV Configurator.
 If your pull requests refers to an inav-configruator pull request, you are likely to need a specific branch of the configurator.
 In that case you can try to build it from source by following the build [``Instructions``](https://github.com/iNavFlight/inav-configurator#building-and-running-inav-configurator-locally-for-development) or follow instructions on how to do any needed configuration changes using the CLI.

 # Finding the pull request